Juan Miguel Zubiri: Tenure

+Senate President (2022–2024)

-In late May 2022, he announced his candidacy for the position of President of the Senate, to succeed Tito Sotto, who is retiring.
+In late May 2022, he announced his candidacy for the position of President of the Senate, to succeed Tito Sotto, who was retiring.
 On June 1, Cynthia Villar, who was considered his main rival, withdrew from the race and endorsed him for the ballot scheduled to be held in late July.
 On the same day, he was elected President pro tempore, the second most senior position in the Senate, to fill out the remaining few weeks of the term of Ralph Recto, who had vacated the post to take up a seat in the House of Representatives.
 On July 25, 2022, Zubiri, being the only nominee for the post, was elected as Senate President.

-Laws

-Among the laws Zubiri has sponsored, authored, or co-authored across his time in both houses of Congress are: